-Is dieting or exercise better for losing weight?February 1st, 2013 in Health /
+Is dieting or exercise better for losing weight?February 1, 2013 in Medicine & Health / Health

 Are you diligently exercising but seeing no results around your midsection?
 It's not just you.